TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new FPI condition HASWEAPON=X this will check if the entity has a weapon
  * In entity zoom view, press CONTROL to allow more accurate XYZ placement
  * Added USE KEY field to zone markers (so the zoneanykeyactivate.fpi can be used)
  * Fixed Basic3D.DLL so old material index not returned with static collision result